The most affectionate creature in the world is a wet dog (Ambrose Bierce)

 Is your dog a panting mess, flopped down under a tree or spread out on the kitchen floor tiles getting under your feet?
 It’s not much fun going for ‘walkies’ on a sweltering hot Canberra summer day.
 Instead of letting those dog days get you down, why not take your dog for a swim instead?
 Even if your dog isn't into full immersion, most will enjoy a cooling paddle and splash on the water’s edge.

-Here’s our six favourite Canberra dog swimming areas.
+Here’s our seven favourite Canberra dog swimming areas.
 They're in very pretty spots, have good shade nearby and include convenient parking.
-What's more, all are in designated off leash areas.

 As well as a description of each dog swimming area, we’ve provided directions, information on parking and facilities, and a google map showing exact locations at the end of this blog.

 Our map also marks (in yellow) alternative dog swimming areas available under ACT Government regulations but not included in our 'favourites' list because they are not as easy to access or as pleasant for dogs and their humans.
 If visiting these alternative dog swimming spots, check the ACT Government off leash map to make sure you understand the off leash area boundaries.